The Emma Louise House for Women

 Empowering Women with Purpose, Independence, and Pride

-At The Emma Louise House for Women, our mission is to empower young women with intellectual and developmental disabilities to live with purpose, independence, and pride.
-Inspired by our R.O.S.E. values, we encourage personal growth and informed decision-making, offering support that respects each resident’s individuality.
-Through safe housing, compassionate support, and purposeful skill development.
+At The Emma Louise House for Women, our mission is to empower young women with unmet transition goals as they prepare for greater independence and adulthood.
+Inspired by our R.O.S.E. values, we support personal growth, informed decision-making, and skill development through a structured residential transition program that respects each participant’s individuality, strengths, and goals.

 OUR VALUES